João Ricardo Vieira: Career

 The day after the conclusion of the 2022 PBR World Finals, the inaugural PBR Team Series season draft was held at Texas Live! in Arlington, Texas.
 Vieira was selected to ride for the Texas Rattlers.
 In late September 2022, the Texas Rattlers won the event at Thunder Days in Ridgedale, Missouri; the hometown event of rival team, the Missouri Thunder.
 Two weeks later, the Rattlers won their own hometown event at Rattler Days in Fort Worth, Texas.
 The very next weekend, the Rattlers won their third event in a row at Ridge Rider Days in Glendale, Arizona; the hometown event of rival team, the Arizona Ridge Riders.
-The Rattlers ended up finishing in third place at the conclusion of the inaugural PBR Team Series season.
+The Rattlers ended up in second place during the regular season.
+As a result, them and regular-season champions, the Austin Gamblers, received first-round byes and did not compete during the first day of the Team Series Championship.
+The Rattlers ended up finishing in third place at the conclusion of the inaugural PBR Team Series Championship.